-Vesting Condition 1 Cash conversion ratio weighting 50% Vesting Condition 2 Inventory balance weighting 50% Vesting Condition 3 Continued service up to and including 30 June 2025
+Vesting Condition 1 Cash conversion ratio weighting 50% Vesting Condition 2 Inventory balance weighting 50%

-Continued Service up to and including 50 bane 2025
+Continued service up to and including 30 June 2025 Vesting Condition 3

-Group Cash conversion ratio for the year to 2

-July 2023

-Proportion of Tranche 4 Performance Rights

-held that will satisfy Vesting Condition 1

-1.2 (threshold)

-0%

-1.5 (target)

-00%

-Between threshold and target level

-Straight line pro rata basis between the threshold and target level.
+Group Cash conversion ratio for the year to 2 July 2023 Proportion of Tranche 4 Performance Rights held that will satisfy Vesting Condition 1 1.2 (threshold) 0% 1.5 (target) 100% Between threshold and target level Straight line pro rata basis between the threshold and target level.

-Group Cash inventory balance for the year to 2

-July 2023

-Proportion of Tranche 4 Performance Rights

-held that will satisfy Vesting Condition 2

-\$135 million (threshold)

-\$125 million (target)

-Between threshold and target level

-Straight line pro rata basis between the threshold and target level.
+Group Cash inventory balance for the year to 2 Proportion of Tranche 4 Performance Rights July 2023 held that will satisfy Vesting Condition 2 \$135 million (threshold) \$125 million (target) Between threshold and target level Straight line pro rata basis between the threshold and target level.

-Tranche 4 comprise of the FY23 LTIP granted to the CEO following approval by shareholders, at the Company AGM on 25 November 2022.
-Following the release of the Group's half year results in February 2023 and the company and the cell was cancelled on 27 February 2023.
+\Tranche 4 comprise of the FY23 LTIP granted to the CEO following approval by shareholders, at the Company AGM on 25 November 2022.
+Following the release of the Group's half year results in February 2023 and reflecting on the Group's half-year performance, the FY23 LTIP granted to the CEO was cancelled on 27 February 2023.
 No other FY23 LTIP was issued to any other employee.
 The FY23 LTIP issued to the CEO was expensed during the period, to the extent that it was likely to vest.